umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

 7. Now install the input breakout boards and grounding cables:
     1. move the horizontal bar back to make space for installation
-    2. because there are 2 input breakout boards per Maraton channel, connect them in order and not mix between channels
+    2. because there are 2 input breakout boards per Maraton channel, connect the pairs in order (e.g. from right to left) to not mix between channels
     3. input breakout boards are hard to secure even with the bar, so sometimes zip ties are needed (2V5 slots in particular)
     4. check that the cables to the input BBs are tightly connected to the block terminals (they gradually loosen and should be tightened again)
-    5. after all boards are connected (some horizontal tilt unavoidable), push and secure the bar to keep boards in place (try starting from one end and push in one input BB at a time)
+    5. after all boards are connected (some horizontal tilt unavoidable), push in the boards and fix the bar to keep boards in place (with quite some force, try starting from one end and push in one input BB at a time)
     6. double-check the connectors, especially for vertical tilt (resulting in partial connection)
     7. verify grounding cable connection